adarshp22/url-shortener/README.md

 ## 📝 Additional Notes
 - The same long URL always generates the same short URL.
 - The short links are **not actually shorter than Railway’s domain** (consider using a custom domain for truly short URLs).
+But for very large URL i.e greater than length of **Railway's** domain, the short links will be really useful to use.
 - Statistics tracking allows you to see how many times a short link has been accessed.

 ---